Sustainable film production: The X-Files

-The X-Files Season 10 reboot diverted more than 81% of its total waste from landfills.
+During the X-Files season 10 reboot, 21st Century Fox utilized alternative fuels and practiced proper recycling which diverted more than 81% of its total waste from landfills.
 In addition, 100% of the aluminum and steel used in set construction was recycled.
 A total of 33 tons of CO_{2} emissions were avoided, as well as 45,740 plastic bottles.
 The switch from bottles to jugs alone saved production by $35,000.

 Fifty Shades Freed

 Fifty Shades Freed is the third movie in the "Fifty Shades" phenomenon.
 The film was filmed mainly in Vancouver, BC and the production worked hard to reduce their footprint.
 To begin, Fifty Shades Freed was shot consecutively with its predecessor Fifty Shades Darker which helped the production combine and reuse materials.
 Also, the crew eliminated plastic bottles and saved about 80,000 single use bottles.
 The set contained a comprehensive recycling and composing program, and had a dedicated Sustainability Production Assistant to take the point on that initiative which resulted in 75% of waste diverted from landfills.
 Set dressing and materials were donated to Habitat for Humanity ReStore, Great Northern Way Scene Shop, MakerLabs, and Squamish Arts Council at wrap.
 The Universal Pictures’ Assets Department worked with the Sustainable Lock Up in Vancouver and Recycled Movie Sets in Los Angeles to recirculate the stored sets from the trilogy for reuse and donation to local film schools, non-profits, and other productions.
 In total, 288 tons of set materials were donated to be reused and 99% of the trilogy's sets were kept out of landfills.
 Fifty Shades Freed was a recipient of a 2016 EMA Green Seal Award.